kolayne/how-to-Arch/README.md

 -   `mkpart` to interactively create a partition

 My layout during the last installation (in order):
--   EFI partition created by Windows 11
+-   EFI partition created by Windows 11 (during the installation it's better to intervene and make it 200MB+.
+Alternatively, after the installation it is possible to resize the C: partition and give some space to the EFI partition)
 -   A few Windows partitions with C: of size 107GiB
 -   An ext4 `/` partition of size 149GiB
 -   An ext4 `/home` partition of size 220GiB